CCM platforms vs. CPaaS: why BFSI enterprises need more than SMS gateway

 What makes Fyno different?

-Unified orchestration across all channels and vendors: Fyno acts as a orchestration layer that connects all your channels and vendor APIs into a single platform.
-You can route messages dynamically, set channel preferences, and manage failovers—all from one place.
-This reduces cost, simplifies management, and ensures consistency across touchpoints.
+Fyno acts as an orchestration layer that connects your channels and vendor APIs into a single platform.
+You can define routing, channel preferences, and failovers in one place—reducing cost and simplifying management while keeping customer touchpoints consistent.

-Automated failover and delivery optimization: Fyno provides intelligent failover.
-If a message fails on one channel or vendor, it automatically switches to another—ensuring near-100% deliverability.
-You can also configure routing rules based on cost, priority, and user preference.
+Fyno provides automated failover: if a message fails on one channel or vendor, it switches to another to support near-100% deliverability.
+You can configure routing rules based on cost, priority, and user preference.

-No-code workflow builder: Banks can design entire communication journeys using a drag-and-drop interface—no development needed.
-From onboarding flows to payment reminders, you can build, test, and launch without waiting on engineering teams.
+Banks can design communication journeys via drag-and-drop—no development needed.
+From onboarding flows to payment reminders, teams can build, test, and launch without waiting on engineering queues.

-Compliance-first architecture: Fyno is fully compliant with RBI, TRAI, and the DPDP Act.
-Features include data localization, masking and hashing of PII, end-to-end encryption, and full audit trails and delivery logs.
+Fyno is described as compliant with RBI, TRAI, and the DPDP Act, with features including data localization, masking and hashing of PII, end-to-end encryption, plus audit trails and delivery logs.

-Deep analytics and observability: Fyno’s dashboard provides real-time visibility into message delivery, channel performance, vendor SLAs, and customer engagement metrics.
-This helps banks optimize communication strategies, reconcile costs, and detect anomalies faster.
+Fyno’s dashboard provides real-time visibility into delivery, channel performance, vendor SLAs, and engagement metrics—helping teams optimize communication, reconcile costs, and spot anomalies faster.

-Instant integrations and scalability: With 100+ ready-to-use integrations, Fyno supports instant onboarding of new channels or vendors.
-It’s universally compatible with core banking systems and doesn’t require changes to your existing APIs.
+With 100+ ready-to-use integrations, Fyno supports fast onboarding of new channels or vendors and is described as compatible with core banking systems without requiring changes to existing APIs.

 What’s at stake?